hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 **Unassigned**
 - `story 8` Time estimates are calculated and available to be retrieved
-- `story 14` Online calendar info specified by user is stored
-- `story 14` All changes to itinerary are changed in online calendar
 - `story 17` Events of the same type as events rated poorly by the user are rarely included
 - `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference